 The ancient Roman philosopher Seneca observed, “If we know not what harbour we seek, then any wind is the right wind.”
 We know our goals and we believe in the Harbour we have sought.

-This has been a year like no other.
+2020 was a year like no other.
 We have all experienced the reality of a Global pandemic resulting in lockdown, shifting alert levels and all the attendant protocols designed to protect us from a dangerous disease.
 For the first time we experienced distance tuition and communicating with each other in small and large groups by way of Zoom and Google Classroom.
-Awareness and management of anxiety and well – being has been a major focus for us in the wake of lockdown and alert level three.
+Awareness and management of anxiety and well-being was a major focus for us in the wake of lockdown and alert level three.

-The school has undergone major internal and external refurbishments over the last twelve months.
-We have had seven internal classroom upgrades, a toilet area upgrade, two brand new ministry funded classrooms installed, a new access ramp up to the field, extra car parking spaces and a complete re surface of our drive and car parks.
-Repair have been made to the Nikau syndicate roof and to two Rimu classrooms.
+The school underwent major internal and external refurbishments over 2020.
+We had seven internal classroom upgrades, a toilet area upgrade, two brand new ministry funded classrooms installed, a new access ramp up to the field, extra car parking spaces and a complete re surface of our drive and car parks.
+Repairs were made to the Nikau syndicate roof and to two Rimu classrooms.

-Despite the ongoing issues that go with Covid 19 and the accommodation of a number of building programmes, great things are happening in the school.
+Despite the ongoing issues that go with Covid 19, great things are happening in the school.
 The spirit and professionalism that was evident during lockdown is alive and well.
 It is manifest in the way teachers just get on with things and sustain great relationships and great teaching, no matter what barriers they are faced with.